Alex Zamm

 Alexander Zamm (born in Woodstock, New York) is an American film director and screenwriter.
-Zamm has directed such films as My Date with the President's Daughter, Tooth Fairy 2, The Pooch And The Pauper, Dr. Dolittle: Million Dollar Mutts, R.L.
-Stine’s: The Haunting Hour, Snow, and Woody Woodpecker.
+Zamm has directed such films as My Date with the President's Daughter, Tooth Fairy 2, The Pooch and the Pauper, Dr. Dolittle: Million Dollar Mutts, R.L.
+Stine's: The Haunting Hour, Snow, and Woody Woodpecker.
+Most of his work has been released through television, direct-to-video, or streaming.